Brendan Rodgers Preview, Player Props: Rockies vs. Braves

 Brendan Rodgers At The Plate

-- Rodgers is hitting .218 with four doubles, a triple and four walks.
+- Rodgers has four doubles, a triple and four walks while hitting .218.

-- In 20 games played this year, he has not hit a home run.
+- In 20 games played this year, he has not gone deep.

-- Rodgers has driven in a run in six games this season (30.0%), including three games with more than one RBI (15.0%).
-He has also driven in three or more of his team's runs in one contest.
+- Rodgers has an RBI in six of 20 games this year, with multiple RBI in three of them.
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.